 Lack of differentiation between levels

 For those looking to deepen their understanding and usage of a language they already somewhat know, Mondly is far from ideal.
-By pairing Mondly with more robust language learning programs like FluentU, you can increase your learning scope and apply newly learned information to authentic context.

-Some features feel contrived
+Some features feel forced

 While I appreciate Mondly’s attempts at innovation, the result is often something that feels a long way from natural.
 The conversations in the chatbot are stilted, while the augmented reality function really just replays set pieces in a way that captures your interest at first but loses its impact as the novelty fades.